Velite96/Velite96/README.md

 - 👋 Hi, I’m @Velite96.
-I'm an efficient Web developer currently web developer with a passion for crafting engaging and dynamic online experiences.
+I'm an efficient Web developer with a passion for crafting engaging and dynamic online experiences.
-- I’m looking to collaborate on projects utilizing my profiency with HTML, CSS and Javascript and Front end frameworks like React and Angular.
+- I’m looking to collaborate on projects utilizing my profiency with HTML, CSS and Javascript and Front end frameworks like React, Angular and Vue.
 - 📫 Kindly send a message.

 <!---